 - Then, cool cookies for 10 minutes before decorating.

-- In a small mixing bowl add powdered sugar, milk and anise extract.
+- In a small mixing bowl add powdered sugar, milk and the other teaspoon (or less if you prefer) of the anise extract.
 Stir until smooth.
 You may need to add a little (start with 1/2 tsp) more milk if the mixture is too thick.
 It's easy to add to much milk.
 If this happens, add more powdered sugar one tsp at a time until the mixture is thinner.

 - First, dip the top of a cooled cookie into anise glaze and twist cookie to cover the top entirely.